andygrunwald/go-jira/README.md

 For convenience, capability for basic and cookie-based authentication is included in the main library.

-#### Basic auth example
+#### Token (Jira on Atlassian Cloud)

+Token-based authentication uses the basic authentication scheme, with a user-generated API token in place of a user's password.
+You can generate a token for your user [here](https://id.atlassian.com/manage-profile/security/api-tokens).
+Additional information about Atlassian Cloud API tokens can be found [here](https://confluence.atlassian.com/cloud/api-tokens-938839638.html).

-A more thorough, [runnable example](examples/basicauth/main.go) is provided in the examples directory. **It's worth noting that using passwords in basic auth is now deprecated and will be removed.** Jira gives you the ability to [create tokens now.](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)
+A more thorough, [runnable example](examples/basicauth/main.go) is provided in the examples directory.

 ```go
 func main() {